-It’s February 1st.
-How are you doing on your New Year’s resolutions to get fit?
+It’s mid April already.
+Did you make a commitment to be fit in 2021?
 Have you been working steadily toward your goals?
 Are you seeing progress?
 Or did you start out with big aspirations and haven’t managed to get started yet?

 It may be time to reassess.

 Becoming healthy means making lifestyle changes.
 If you are struggling with reaching your goals, maybe you were unrealistic when you set them.
-Besides the importance of setting a SMART goal, it’s also critical that you look in the mirror and take a serious look at yourself.
-How committed are you to make a lifestyle change?
+Besides the importance of having a SMART goal (specific, measurable, attainable, realistic, time-bound), it’s also critical that you look in the mirror and take a serious look at yourself.
+How committed are you to making a lifestyle change?
 Be honest!
 Are you really ready?
 Lots of people want to exercise more and eat better, but not all people are ready to make the lifestyle changes required to reach those goals.

 It may help to understand that adopting healthy lifestyles is affected by beliefs and behaviors that can be categorized into the 5 stages of change (also called a continuum of change because movement in both directions is normal).
 As you read thru each stage, think about where you fit in.

 1 – Precontemplation – People who are sedentary and have no intentions of considering any type of lifestyle change are precontemplators.
 To move beyond this stage, people need to be informed of the risks of inactivity.
 Becoming aware of the benefits of physical activity is the key to moving forward.